 If you’re wondering whether a loved one is an alcoholic, you might be reluctant to accuse them directly.
 You might not even be sure and don’t want to confront them if they might get angry or defensive.
-Alcohol is an addiction, and, of course, the signs are less obvious than heroin addiction, for instance.
+Alcohol is an addiction, and, of course, the signs are generally less obvious than heroin addiction.
 To get a clearer picture of your loved one’s relationship with alcohol, you can look at their consumption habits and how often they are hungover or sick from overindulging, among others.

 Curious about the signs of alcoholism?
 Ask yourself these questions about a loved one:

 - How are they acting?
 If you notice they act differently when they imbibe, or they say they want to drink to feel a certain way, this may be an early sign.
 You may notice your friend or family member get irritable and moody when a drink isn’t in hand, or they turn down event invitations where alcohol won’t be present.
 If they frequently blackout or get sick or hungover more often than not, you should take notice.

 - Do they make excuses?
 Coming up with reasons why they need to drink, such as to relax, deal with stress, or have a good time, especially at unusual moments, is another sign.
 Another sign is they might continually isolate themselves from loved ones and make up excuses for neglecting them.

 - Do they keep up with their responsibilities?
 If your loved one increasingly neglects their responsibilities, especially in favor of drinking, it should sound an alarm.
 Examples include neglecting work and/or school or consistently being late, or rarely getting involved in their loved one’s activities they used to attend.
 These are major differences you should note, as it is a possible sign of alcoholism.